fdemmer/Picard-Last.fm.ng-Plugin/README.md

 For the categories grouping, genre, mood, occasion, category, country and city so called searchlists are used to find valid terms in the downloaded "tags".

 Customize the lists in the ``[searchlist]`` section of the config file to add or remove valid terms.

 Translations of common tag variations are set in the ``[translations]`` section.
 The first value is replaced with the second one.

+**Make sure you add your translation to the searchlist or it will not be used!**

 #### Category configuration

 For each category there is a section in the config file.

 To disable using a specific category set ``enabled`` to False.
 You will not get any data for that category/metatag then.

 If you set the ``limit`` to 1 and two "tags" have exactly the same popularity the result will be exactly one, which one however is not clearly defined!
 There is room for improvement here.

 Setting ``sort`` to True will sort the "tags" alphabetically *after* the ones